 Athletes push their bodies to the limit and place extra stress on their muscles, tendons, bones, ligaments, and joints, making them more susceptible to injuries.
 If you play basketball or football, you are at risk of developing an anterior cruciate ligament (ACL) tear, a common knee injury that often requires surgery.
-Board-certified orthopedic surgeons and sports medicine specialists Edmond Cleeman, MD, and Dr. Craig Dushey, MD, at Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York, specializes in the repair of ACL tears and can help get you back to doing the things you love.
+Board-certified orthopedic surgeons and sports medicine specialists Edmond Cleeman, MD, and Dr. Craig Dushey, MD, at Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria and Brooklyn in New York and, specializes in the repair of ACL tears and can help get you back to doing the things you love.
 For a consultation, call your nearest New York City office or book online today.

 Ligaments are the connective tissue, small cords, in your body that attach bone to bone.
 Your knee is made of three bones, your thighbone, shinbone, and kneecap, which are held together by strong ligaments.